OMGeeky/gdriver2/concept.md

 the meta folder, this file will always be created (or updated), no matter if only the content or only the metadata was requested.

-The meta file will be a simple UTF-8 file, containing a number from 0 to 2:
+The meta file will be a simple UTF-8 json-file, containing the metadata of the file and the download state (MetadataOnly/Cached/Downloaded)

-- 0: only metadata was fetched, no content available
-- 1: content was fetched to cache
-- 2: content was fetched to downloads

 ---